sachinkashi21/retinex-enhancer/readme.md

 2. It will be saved under `static/input/`.
 3. The enhanced version will be saved under `static/output/` with the same name.
 4. Both images will be shown on the result page.

----

-## 🧹 Tips

-- To clean `input/` and `output/` folders, just delete the files inside.
-- To avoid name collisions (same file name uploads), consider appending timestamps or UUIDs.

----

 ## 🧠 Reference